joshfinnie/joshfinnie.com/src/pages/blog/moving-from-oh-my-zsh-to-starship-and-fish.md

 ## Installing Fish

-After completing the install through homebrew, you should be able to jump into the fish terminal.
+After completing the install through homebrew, jump into the fish terminal.
 Type `fish` and see that you can start using Fish right away.
 **Note**: You can always type `exit` to get back to your default shell.
 But we want a more permanent solution, below is how we add Fish to our available shells and set it as default: